-Since becoming a television presenter Katie has appeared on a variety of CBBC shows including Blue Peter, travel shows All Over the Place and Jedward's Big Adventure, live studio entertainment show Sam and Mark's Big Friday Wind-up, comedy panel show The Dog ate my Homework, factual entertainment show Marrying Mum and Dad, Saturday morning show 'Saturday Mash-Up' and many more.
+Since becoming a presenter Katie has appeared on a variety of CBBC shows including Blue Peter, travel shows All Over the Place and Jedward's Big Adventure, live studio entertainment show Sam and Mark's Big Friday Wind-up, comedy panel show The Dog ate my Homework, factual entertainment show Marrying Mum and Dad, Saturday morning show 'Saturday Mash-Up' and many more.
 Katie has also appeared on Celebrity Mastermind, Celebrity Eggheads and BBC Radio 2 and BBC One for Children in Need.

 Katie is an advocate for getting young people to read and write and is the presenter of 'The CBBC Book Club' founded after Katie expressed her love for reading and writing and desire to encourage children to read more.
-This series of links can be seen across the CBBC channel on Sundays and often involves Katie interviewing authors such as Jacqueline Wilson, David Baddiel, Jeff Kinney, Cressida Cowell, Michael Rosen and Holly Smale.
+This show involves Katie interviewing authors such as Jacqueline Wilson, David Baddiel, Jeff Kinney and many more.
 Katie and the team behind the CBBC Book Club have received much praise from those in the world of children's literature for promoting enjoying reading at a young age.
-Katie is a regular at book festivals including Hay Festival and Edinburgh Literary Festival and many more and has judged a number of book prizes including The Blue Peter Book Awards, The Royal Society Young People's Book Prize and Scholastic's 'Laugh Out Loud Book Awards'.
+Katie is a regular at book festivals including Hay Festival and Bath Literature Festival and has judged a number of book prizes including The Blue Peter Book Awards, The Royal Society Young People's Book Prize and Scholastic's 'Laugh Out Loud Book Awards'.
 Katie often hosts events for authors including David Walliams, Jacqueline Wilson and Jeff Kinney for publishing companies Penguin, Harper Collins and Hachette after establishing herself as a friend to children's authors and someone who is passionate about the industry and used to presenting to large live audiences.
 Katie has hosted many book awards ceremonies and is due to head-up the BBC Young Writers Award alongside Mel Giedroyc.
 Katie has voiced a Peter Rabbit story for the CBeebies Storytime App.

-Katie is currently writing her debut children's book 'Dear Katie: Advice on the tough stuff from someone who gets it' which is to be published by Orion Publishing, part of Hachette UK, and will hit shelves in February 2018.
+Katie's debut book 'Dear Katie: Advice on the tough stuff from someone who gets it', published by Orion Publishing (part of Hachette UK) will hit shelves in February 2018.